apache/flink/docs/gelly_guide.md

     <img alt="reduseOnNeighbors Example" width="70%" src="img/gelly-reduceOnNeighbors.png"/>
 </p>

-When the aggregation computation does not require access to the vertex value, it is advised to use the more efficient `EdgesFunction` and `NeighborsFunction` for the user-defined functions.
+When the aggregation computation does not require access to the vertex value (for which the aggregation is performed), it is advised to use the more efficient `EdgesFunction` and `NeighborsFunction` for the user-defined functions.
 When access to the vertex value is required, one should use `EdgesFunctionWithVertexValue` and `NeighborsFunctionWithVertexValue` instead.

 [Back to top](#top)